DispatchMe/meteor-bound-document/README.md

 console.log(doc.one.two.three); // still bar
 ```

-## Binding Yourself
+## Binding A Document

-In client or server code:
+You don't have to rely `findOne`, `fetch`, etc. to bind a document for you.
+You can bind a document at any time after retrieving it, in client or server code:

 ```js
 var boundDoc = new BoundDocument(AnyCollectionWithASchemaAttached, normalDoc);